SmartArduino/DOITdoc/source/Robotics/01_AccessoryForTank.rst

 Plastic Driving Wheel for TC-09
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

- The following plastic driving wheel can be used for the caterpillar TC-09.
+ The following plastic driving wheel can be used for the `caterpillar TC-09`_.

 .. figure:: ../_static/Pdrivingwheel.jpg
    :align: center